seanie12/mrqa/README.md

 ```

-- Arguments should be as below if you use pickled data.
-If you want to change one of these two arguments,
+- **Arguments should be same as below if you use pickled data.
+If you want to change one of these two arguments.**

 ```bash
 parser.add_argument("--bert_model", default="bert-base-uncased", type=str, help="Bert model")